 and shown how persons were able to get around London

 when there were “only” 1 million people.

 The iconic red London bus has a long history.
-In 1907 at a time when there was fierce competition for passengers, and route numbers had only just been introduced, operators still used a variety of colours to indicate where the bus was going.
+In 1907 at a time when there was fierce competition for passengers, and route numbers had only just been introduced, operators still used a variety of colors to indicate where the bus was going.
 The largest operator, London General Omnibus Company, decided to make its buses stand out.
-It chose a spoked wheel as a symbol and the colour red for all its vehicles.
-When London Transport was eventually formed as a single company in 1933, red was already the predominant colour, so all buses in the Greater London area became red.
+It chose a spoked wheel as a symbol and the color red for all its vehicles.
+When London Transport was eventually formed as a single company in 1933, red was already the predominant color, so all buses in the Greater London area became red.

 (Caroline Warhurst, London Transport Museum.)

 WHAT TO SEE AT THE LONDON TRANSPORT MUSEUM

 There are plenty of things for kids to do and lots of interesting exhibits to see.

 It is split on three levels, with an obliged path from the third floor to the ground to see the most ancient transports.
 Vintage trains, carriages, buses come to life.

 The most attractive section is on the ground floor, which is basically a gigantic playground where children can jump aboard bus and trains.

 The London Transport Museum’s main highlights include: